Sven-I-Am/php-tdd/README.md

     - this will allow me to have specific error messages if false is returned on either
   - I wrote the test to check if a user can pay the rent, now I have to find a way to calculate the rent based on start and end date and implement that calculation
   - Implemented rent calculation through class Bookings based on start and end date
+  - I'm currently working on adding a test for availability
+    - So far I can check true or false with predefined bookings (previous and next)
+    - Will have to think about how I want to get the data from the database and run the checks across all bookings for a specific room

 ## What I learned from this exercise
 <!--here you can write anything from a short summary on the subject of the exercise, a readable description of the new skills/knowledge you acquire, to an in depth clarification.
 As long as it helps you retain what you learned, or easily find the information when working on future projects-->